 M.02.03.03.04 / M.097

-There was no longer any grassy sward atop the summit of the Becca de l’Oura; but between the rocks there pushed up a few poor grasses and flowering mosses of a marvellous beauty, one of which, among others, was completely unknown to me and transported me with admiration.
+There was no longer any greensward atop the summit of the Becca de l’Oura; but between the rocks there pushed up a few poor grasses and flowering mosses of a marvellous beauty, one of which, among others, was completely unknown to me and transported me with admiration.
 We have in this region some blue flowers, toothed very prettily, which my late wife used to call, I believe, “Forget-me-nots”. – My wife knew the names of all the flowers of the mountain. – The ones I admired up there closely resemble them; but they are larger, of a richer shade of blue, and the plant that bears them is a species of moss, which tapestries the hollows of the rocks.
 Each mossy shoot has its own flower, and as the shoots of moss touch each other, one sees only carpets of blue.
 They exhale a discreet perfume, subtle, at once soft and fierce, light like the air they breathe, the air of heaven.
 I know nothing of their taste.
 It would have been a sin to browse on even a single one, they were so beautiful!
 Why, one would say they have eyes.
-One bends toward them, low down, to look at them closer up, and it is they who are looking at you.
+One bends toward them, low down, to look at them closer to, and it is they who are looking up at you.

 Why has Nature deprived Marmot country of these delicate wonders?
-For whom does she make them bloom in these fierce and solitary places?
+For whom does she make them to bloom in these fierce and solitary places?
 Is it perhaps for the Vultures?
 No, it is for us, so that we go to seek them out.
-She reserves this surprise for the curiosity of those who love wisdom.
+She reserves this surprise for the curiosity of those who love Wisdom.

 M.02.03.03.05 / M.098